 Although there is no such thing as a 'free puppy' (because of many needs these little creatures have), the cost of raising a Newfoundland puppy is going to be considerably more than the cost of raising a Yorkie.... it's a no-brainer!

-The main reason that they're not great around little children is because of their size, not their temperament.
+The main reason for this observation is simply because of their size, not their temperament!

 The American Kennel Club Breed Index has lots of information on the majority of the big dog breeds in the above list, including the breed history, breed standard and links to breeders with available litters.

 Big puppies need bigger 'stuff'.
 Of course there are the obvious 'puppy supply basics' like crates, beds, toys, collars, leashes and so on, but you also need to take into account that your giant breed puppy will eat WAY more than a teacup puppy will.